-The Sia blockchain is then mined using a similar Proof of Work algorithm to the Ethereum Ecosystem, and the mining nodes evaluate the whether the storage provider has successfully met the terms of their smart contract agreement.
+The Sia blockchain is then mined using a similar Proof of Work algorithm to the Ethereum Ecosystem, and the mining nodes evaluate whether the storage provider has successfully met the terms of their smart contract agreement.
 Sia recently unveiled a new form of ASIC miners designed specifically for this task, which has resulted in some criticism as to the actual decentralization of the project since it now requires specific hardware to join.
 You can visit Sia here.

-IPFS Stands for InterPlanatary File System and is accompanied by a token called FileCoin which is supported to support a free market for storage of data and extra disk space.
+IPFS Stands for InterPlanetary File System and is accompanied by a token called FileCoin which is utilized to support a free market for storage of data and extra disk space.
 Instead of using location-based addressing, IPFS seeks to publish files that are content-addressed.
 That is–the content itself defines the address.
 This unique system has several valuable benefits especially when it comes to tracking revisions of information over time.